EU releases symbolic gas and preliminary oil cap price numbers

 However, the EU has been reluctant to impose too harsh a cap after the Kremlin made it clear that it would simply stop deliveries to any country that attempts to cap prices.
 Russia delivers some 2mn barrels of crude oil to the EU per day, an amount that would be very difficult to source from other producers.
 Oil traders say that could lead to a spike in oil prices and renew the energy crisis that Europe is already suffering from.

-The oil cartel OPEC seems to be anticipating the shortage of supply after the oil embargo on crude deliveries to Europe comes into effect on December 5 after it announced this week that was mulling an increase in production, after it cut production quotas last month by 2mn barrels a day – roughly the same amount that Russia delivers to Europe.
+The oil cartel OPEC seems to be anticipating the shortage of supply after the oil embargo on crude deliveries to Europe comes into effect on December 5, after it announced this week that it was mulling an increase in production, after it cut production quotas last month by 2mn barrels per day (bpd) – roughly the same amount that Russia delivers to Europe.

-OPEC+ countries, led by Saudi Arabia and including non-permanent members like Russia, are considering the possibility of increasing oil production in December to 500,000 barrels per day.
+OPEC+ countries, led by Saudi Arabia and including non-permanent members like Russia, are considering the possibility of stepping up oil production in December to 500,000 bpd.
 A final decision is due to be announced at the next meeting on December 4 – the day before the EU embargo is due to start.

-The US has already complained bitterly to Riyad that OPEC+ seems to be working against the Western oil sanctions on Russia by rebuffing US calls on the Kingdom to increase oil production to bring the prices down and so put more pressure on Moscow.
+The US has already complained bitterly to Riyad that OPEC+ seems to be working against the Western oil sanctions on Russia by rebuffing US calls on the Kingdom to increase oil output to bring prices down and so put more pressure on Moscow.
 The Saudi have denied the reports that OPEC+ is planning an increase.
 The cost of a barrel of Brent on the production increase news fell below $83 for the first time since the end of September.

 With the European Union oil embargo looming in December, Russia has already lost more than 90% of its market in the bloc’s northern countries, Bloomberg reported earlier this week.
-Russia shipped just 95,000 barrels a day to Rotterdam — it's only remaining European destination for seaborne deliveries outside the Mediterranean/Black Sea basin — in the four weeks to November 18, down from more than 1.2mn barrels a day sent to the region’s ports each day in early February.
-Total volumes shipped from Russia fell to a nine-week low of 2.67mn barrels a day in the seven days to November 18, the newswire reported.
+Russia shipped just 95,000 bpd to Rotterdam – its only remaining European destination for seaborne deliveries outside the Mediterranean/Black Sea basin – in the four weeks to November 18, down from more than 1.2mn bpd sent to the region’s ports each day in early February.
+Total volumes shipped from Russia fell to a nine-week low of 2.67mn bpd in the seven days to November 18, the newswire reported.

-Purchases of oil from Russia by India and China have soared taking up most of the slack caused by falling European imports, but both are reportedly now importing about as much oil as they can as they run up against refinery capacity limitations.
+Purchases of oil from Russia by India and China have soared, taking up most of the slack caused by falling European imports, but both are reportedly now importing about as much oil as they can as they run up against refinery capacity limitations.

 China in particular has seen the imports of Russian oil double from $35bn worth of gas last year to $60bn this year – even with a reported 25%-30% discount on the market price – but reportedly China has slowed the rate of imports while Beijing waits to see if it can demand deeper discounts from Russia after the oil embargo comes into effect next month.